gpufit/Gpuspline/docs/bindings.rst

 External bindings
 =================

 This sections describes the Gpuspline bindings to other programming languages.
-The bindings (to Python, Matlab or Java) aim to emulate the :ref:`c-interface` as closely as possible.
+The bindings to Python and Matlab aim to emulate the :ref:`c-interface` as closely as possible.

 Python